japolo95/Coursera_Capstone/Final_Assignment/Report.md

 I decided to set priorities (_x_ value in the formula) for each feature as following:
   1. nature area, nightlife, industry area - these affect quality of life all the time and most directly (general look of the district,  air and sound pollution)
+  2. citiziens/km2 - this is similar case as point 1.
+When there is too many people per square kilometer, then the district is going to be noisy.
+However, unlike factors in point 1, this is still little less negative, because people around you are basically not negative factor.
+Only if it reaches some too high number.
-  2. foodstores, health, transport, citiziens/km2 - these also affect quality of life, but not all the time, except the citiziens/km2, but for that it is still only required not to be extreme (like city center)
+  3. foodstores, health, transport, citiziens/km2 - these also affect quality of life, but not all the time, as usually it is enough when number of these venues, is higher than zero per square kilometer.
-  3. commercial area - this is only nice to have, but really not critical
+  4. commercial area - this is only nice to have, but really not critical

 Using this function, I was able to get some reasonable result.
 Accepted clusters for each criteria are shown in following image.
 ![alt text](https://github.com/japolo95/Coursera_Capstone/blob/master/Final_Assignment/final_allowed_clusters_borders.jpg "Percentage and numbers of clusters that we can search in for the districts.
 Clusters are sorted from best, to worst.
 100% means that we give up using that criteria completely, as districts from all clusters are allowed")